 Quadrant 2: Important but Not Urgent

 Q2 lacks the urgency that we see in Q1, but these tasks are just as important.
-Because they don’t involve impending deadlines, you have freedom to breathe and take your time in figuring out how to perform these tasks effectively.
+To sum up, they are important but not urgent.
+Because they don’t involve impending deadlines and don't require immediate action, you have freedom to breathe and take your time in figuring out how to perform these tasks effectively, thereby you will potentially see increased productivity.
 Q2 items might:

 Quadrant 3: Not Important but Urgent

-These aren’t your most important items, but they are time sensitive.
+These aren’t your most important or urgent items, but they are time sensitive.
 These tasks can really throw our schedules and priorities out of alignment because we tend to confuse urgency with importance.
 Think of answering a work call while you’re having dinner with your parents.
-Family is the important thing here, but you sacrificed that time to dive back into work when the call could have waited.
+Family is the important thing here and often you have limited time with them in your life, but you sacrificed that time to dive back into work when the call could have waited and was not urgent.
+This is where you need to learn to manage time and focus.
 Some Q3 items might be:

 - Other minimally significant interruptions